polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 If the cap is tripped, asset movement is locked for a certain set time (proposed 24 hours).
 Other asset transfers continue as normal.
 Once the locked time elapses, the asset transfer continues as normal.

-Specific implementation details:

-- P→E: Tracks gross outflow, and checks cap.
-Asset transfers that would breach the cap are deferred, and the nonce is not processed.
-Relayers should watch and respect this lock, and resubmit the transaction when the lock lifts.
+P→E transfers that would exceed the cap are not processed.
+Relayers retry them once capacity is available.

 The reason why the asset lock auto-lifts is that this mechanism is a buy-us-time defense, not a defense in and of itself.
 The inverse also adds unnecessary burden on governance - not auto-resuming would require the Fellowship/OpenGov to submit unlock referendums, which is added admin for little gain.